SenLongYu/Past-Projects/README.md

 # Past-Projects
 Thank you for your visit, I hope you have a great time browsing some of the projects I have worked on in the past years.
+Below are a short description of the projects, the details will be in the readme of each folder.

 # [Hartford Hospital](https://github.com/SenLongYu/Past-Projects/tree/main/Hartford-Hospital)
 Working closely with medical professionals at the [Hartford Hospital](https://hartfordhospital.org/) and game devs at [First Playable](http://www.1stplayable.com/), our goal is to develop a training app that can replace medical professional when training heart transplant patients on how to fill up their weekly medication box.
 This is an ongoing project, however I took a snap shot of the project when we were handing it off.